jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

     - Column 10: Column 10 also shows a weak positive correlation (0.031151) with column 7, suggesting a weak positive linear relationship between them..

-- The results for the correlatiom matrix show that most correlations are close to zero (indicating weak or no linear relationships), except for the positive correlation between variables 1 and 2 and the moderate negative correlation between variables 7 and 8.
+- The results for the correlation matrix show that most correlations are close to zero (indicating weak or no linear relationships), except for the positive correlation between variables 1 and 2 and the moderate negative correlation between variables 7 and 8.

+#### Next step:
+- understand what data is missing, and whether the missing data is random or not.
+- fill more missing data based on information between tables
+- develop a relevant business question